-Hi, I am a research fellow at the Alan Turing Institute.
-I am also affiliated with Edinburgh University.
-I was a PhD student at the University of Twente and I was also affiliated with the Meertens Institute.
+Hi, I am an assistant professor at Utrecht University.
+Previously I was a research fellow at the Alan Turing Institute.
+I was also affiliated with Edinburgh University.
+I completed my Ph.D. at the University of Twente.
 I received a master's degree from the Language Technologies Institute at Carnegie Mellon University and a bachelor's degree in Computer Science from the University of Twente.
 I have interned at Facebook (fall 2011), Microsoft Research (fall 2013), and Google (summer 2014).
 In fall 2015 I visited Georgia Tech.

 I have worked on various topics in Natural Language Processing and Information Retrieval.
 I'm especially interested in computational text analysis for research questions from the social sciences and humanities.
 I often study social media data.